 - Preheat the oven to 425°F. Spray a baking dish with cooking spray.

 - Combine the light mayo, lemon zest, Dijon mustard and minced garlic in a small bowl.

 - Roll the trout in the Panko mixture to coat evenly.

-- Transfer the fillets to a baking sheet and bake in the preheated oven for 12-15 min or until fish begins to flake lightly.
+- Bake in the preheated oven for 12-15 min or until fish begins to flake lightly.